West Cornwall · TR26 · Cornwall Council West

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In St Ives, that work is shaped by the place itself — St Ives is a designated Area of Outstanding Natural Beauty town with a tightly packed historic harbour, the Tate gallery and some of the steepest streets in Cornwall, with a building stock that leans toward fishermen's cottages and granite terraces.
+The way we approach loft conversion in St Ives starts with a measured walk-round — St Ives is a designated Area of Outstanding Natural Beauty town with a tightly packed historic harbour, the Tate gallery and some of the steepest streets in Cornwall, with a building stock that leans toward granite terraces and Edwardian guesthouses.

 - Conservation Area